 - Fresh Strawberries (can sub Roasted Strawberries OR Frozen Strawberries)

-I used fresh strawberries to make these scones but also tested the recipe with frozen strawberries and roasted strawberries.
+The version of the strawberry scone recipe I posted below uses fresh strawberries but I also tested the recipe with both frozen strawberries and roasted strawberries.

 - You can also form the scones and press the frozen strawberries into the scones but you will get less of a strawberry flavor.